rodickmini/rodickmini.github.io/source/_posts/How-to-Meditation.md

 And the **THIRD STEP** is the most important.
 As you find that you are very hard to concentrate, or focus on the breath, you are likely to get distracted a lot.
 And this is the moment when many people tell themselves a story that they are failed meditators.
 But actually, this situation could be a sense of success.

-The whole point of meditation if not to feel some specific way, to stop thinking or to clear your mind.
-The point is to become familiar with how wild your brain is so that the chaos in your mind doesn't own you as much.
+The whole point of meditation is not to feel some specific way, to stop thinking or to clear your mind. **The point is to become familiar with how wild your brain is so that the chaos in your mind doesn't own you as much.**

 It's such a ==radical notion== that we can have a different relationship to our thoughts and emotions.
 And meditation is a great way to learn how to get comfortable with our inner ==meteorology==, our inner storms, so that they don't own us as much.

+So, just observe the storms come and go, like a guard sitting besides a door, watching the cars drive in and out.